kdzwinel/progress-bar-animation/README.md

 - canvas and
 - SVG.

 Looking through the different CSS pie chart implementations I decided that CSS is not fitted for the job.
 All solutions were hacks that would be hard to control.
-I was also woried that it will be cumbersome to make it work on all the browsers that we support.
+I was also worried that it will be cumbersome to make it work on all the browsers that we support.
 Canvas, with almost universal support, seemed more appealing.
 However, canvas would require me to implement timing (e.g. easing functions) and scaling (to support higher dpis) myself.
 Besides, I though that it would not utilize GPU as well as CSS transitions/transforms.
 SVG seemed like the best of both worlds: it's universally supported, doesn't need any hacks to create a required shape, utilizes CSS transitions to create animations and fits all screen dpis out of the box.
 So, I dusted off my SVG knowledge and started coding.

 ## Prototype (`master` branch)
 First prototype was ready in couple of hours and it looked like this: